culvert replacement and storwater improvements

 CLIENT: Town of Brewster, MA

-PROBLEM: There was an undersized culvert which limited the saltwater exchange.
+OPPORTUNITY: There was an undersized culvert which limited the saltwater exchange.
 Other problems included stormwater runoff and flooding during storm events.

 SOLUTION: A climate-resilient road raising, green stormwater best practices, and a replacement culvert that optimizes tidal flushing.